octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 - first-party search ownership remains behind the engine;
 - removed callback and action-event compatibility paths do not return;
 - processing does not read command-line policy from `sys.argv` or retained `cli_args`;
-- named event factories produce transport-safe payload data (direct `EngineEvent` construction is not yet covered by the automated check);
+- named event factories and reviewed direct event producers use simple payload data;
-- importing the engine boundary does not load Tkinter, CustomTkinter or `storytoolkitai.ui`.
+- importing and constructing the runtime boundary does not load or start Tkinter, CustomTkinter or `storytoolkitai.ui`;
+- `receive_engine_event(...)`, the listener registered with the engine, only accepts or rejects an event and writes accepted events to the thread-safe inbox.

+These architecture tests enforce the reviewed first-party coding patterns rather than attempting to prove every possible runtime behaviour.
+They detect normal imports, supported literal dynamic imports, known private attribute access, runtime object wiring and reviewed event payload construction.
+New reflection, computed imports, plugin-loading patterns or direct event-construction styles must be accompanied by an appropriate extension to the architecture tests.

 Run the focused architecture suite with: